okkessefa/okkessefa/README.md

 ## 📘 About Me

 From Turkey 🇹🇷 | Passionate about systems programming, algorithm design, and academic writing.
-Working on mastering recursion, trees, and memory-efficient data structures.
+Currently working on mastering recursion, tree structures, and memory-efficient data structures.
-Learning advanced English (C1–C2), Spanish (A1), and Mandarin Chinese (A1).
+Also focused on improving my language skills in English (C1–C2), Spanish (A1), and Mandarin Chinese (A1).

+---

----## 🚧 I’m currently working on
+## 🚧 What I’m Working On

 <p align="center">
   <img src="https://img.shields.io/badge/Binary%20Search%20Tree-Validation-blue?style=for-the-badge&logo=c%2B%2B&logoColor=white"/>